Therapy for

 IN PERSON - TELEHEALTH - WALK AND TALK

-Many of my clients have a partner but it doesn’t always feel like it when it comes time to planning for the kids’ activities, family vacations, holidays, finding a babysitter - it’s a long list.
+Many of my clients have a partner but it doesn’t always feel like it when it comes time to planning for the kids’ activities, family trips, holidays, finding a babysitter - it’s a long list.
 If my client doesn’t take care of it, it simply doesn’t get done.
+In fact, things are beginning to fray at the edges—forgotten appointments, no signed permission slips, missed deadlines for summer camp.
 They care about their partners but feel really let down and angry that they are are not fair, equal household partners.
+Now my client’s parents need more help—rides to the doctor, help with their iPhones, maybe some assistance paying their bills.
+They simply cannot bear it all.

-Well-intentioned people tell them that they should be grateful – they have a good job, a nice place to live, friends and family.
+Well-intentioned people tell them that they should be grateful – they have a good—no great—job, a nice place to live, friends and family.
 They feel embarrassed and guilty that this isn’t enough.

 Their people-pleasing and guilt get in the way of the life they want in so many ways.
 They struggle to say “no” to people at work and in their personal life.
 They grew up seeing the women in their families consistently put the needs of others before themselves and now realize they are doing the same thing.
 They may even feel a bit resentful.
 At work, sometimes they lose out on opportunities that would be good for their careers because they find it hard to promote themselves.

-They thought “having it all”—a good job, nice house, a relationship, then kids—would make them happy but have realized that it doesn’t seem to work that way.
+They thought “having it all” would make them happy but have realized that it doesn’t seem to work that way.
 And their confidence in themselves as a strong, independent professional woman is tanking.

 Before they started therapy, they thought it would take too much time and cost too much money.
 They felt guilty “complaining” and assumed that they must be the problem.
 They felt driven to be perfect despite never holding others to the same standard and would love to stop people-pleasing but find it a hard habit to break.
 Hopelessness is leaving them feeling misunderstood and alone.